-Coming on May 15, 2018 and available through the same Breaking Walls podcast feed, an original audio drama: A Man Named Marlowe.
+Available through the same Breaking Walls podcast feed, an original audio drama: A Man Named Marlowe.

 Author Raymond Chandler set The Big Sleep, the first of his novels involving famous private detective Philip Marlowe in (then) present-day 1936, but who was Marlowe before The Big Sleep?
+In A Man Named Marlowe, we’ll find out.

 I launched Breaking Walls in 2014 with a scalable and linear concept: sit-down conversations with luminaries, centered around helpful topics, all laddering up to a monthly theme.